-If your dog is frequently itching, biting, or chewing at their skin, it’s important to bring them to the vet.
-The itching could be caused by allergies, a skin condition, or even an underlying illness.
+If your dog is frequently itching, biting, or chewing at their skin, it's important to bring them to the vet.
+The itching could be caused by skin allergies, a skin condition, or even an underlying illness.
 The vet will determine the cause and find a solution that helps your dog stay healthy and happy.
-Sometimes vets will prescribe a medicated shampoo if your dog has more serious skin issues.
+Sometimes vets will prescribe an antiseborrheic medicated dog shampoo if your dog has more serious skin issues.

 Final Thoughts - Dog Shampoo for Itchy Skin

 Sometimes itchy skin is just that —itchy skin!
 It's normal for dogs to have a scratch here and there.
 But if you notice excessive itching, licking, and chewing, it's probably time to take action!
 Itchy skin can be caused by environmental skin allergies, pests, or even diseases.
 Always take your dog to the vet if you believe they are itching more than usual or see flaky, dry skin that won't go away.